-Just because your body is in quarantine doesn’t mean your palate can’t travel around the world.
+Just because you're in lockdown doesn’t mean your palate can’t travel the world.

 Try these recipes from around the globe and go on a self-isolation culinary journey – a ‘tour de taste buds’ – one delicious morsel at a time.